 17. Ombre Hair Bob

 A wig is the best way to go for this sexy style.
 Ombre hair, from black to pinky-blonde, is both edgy and sexy.
 However, the amount of bleach and toner needed to get such a light color will undoubtedly damage even the healthiest hair.
-Plus, opting for a wig gives you versatility, as well as protection for your natural hair.
-When you’re wearing a wig, it is recommended to take it off each night.
-When you take it off, start at the ends and run a brush through it to get rid of any tangles.
+Plus, opting for a wig gives you versatility and protection for your natural hair.
+When you’re wearing a wig, taking it off each night is recommended.
+When you remove it, start at the ends and brush through it to eliminate tangles.
 Then, depending on the condition of the wig and what it’s made of, you might like to run a moisturizing serum through it.
 Finally, store it overnight on a mannequin head.
 Also, take this opportunity to give your scalp a good massage and add some conditioner or oil to your natural hair.

 18. Straight Bob with Bangs

-Keep it simple and cute with a short straight bob, that accentuates your eyes with some bangs.
-This style lends itself well to black women, with their naturally dark hair.
-For the straight hair look, if you’re keeping your natural color, a permanent straightening option will make styling much simpler.
+Keep it simple and cute with a short straight bob accentuating your eyes with some bangs.
+This style lends itself well to black women with their naturally dark hair.
+For the straight hair look, a permanent straightening option will simplify styling if you’re keeping your natural color.
 Try a keratin treatment to smooth out the hair and eliminate frizz.
-You just need to make sure not to touch your hair for three days after the treatment.
+You just need to ensure not to touch your hair for three days after the treatment.
 Another option is relaxing, which uses chemicals to break the bonds in your hair and reconfigure the strands.
 Both have risks and benefits, so do your research before you decide.
 As always, maintaining your hair’s moisture levels is critical to keeping your hair looking healthy, so ensure you’re using regular nourishing treatments.